VietKhoaNguyen/Final-Project/README.md

 030505
 ```

-These candidates are then given higher priority in the leakage model.
+These candidates are given higher priority in the leakage model.

 The leakage model is important because many users choose PINs related to personal information, and attackers may obtain such information from social media, public records, or prior knowledge.